 A leave policy that is uniformly applied to all employees does not violate the ADA just because it has a more severe effect on an individual with a disability.
 However, if an individual with a disability requests a modification of such a policy as a reasonable accommodation, an employer may be required to provide it, unless it would impose an undue hardship for the employer.

 A disabled employee may also be eligible for unpaid leave under the Family and Medical Leave Act (FMLA).
-For more information, see family/medical leave.
+For more information, see our FMLA page.

 The determination that there is a direct threat must be based on objective evidence and reasonable medical judgment regarding an individual's current ability to perform essential functions of a job.
 It cannot be based on unfounded fears or generalizations.
 An employer cannot refuse to hire you because it would result in a slightly increased risk or because of fears that there might be a significant risk sometime in the future.
 The employer must also consider whether a risk can be eliminated or reduced to an acceptable level with a reasonable accommodation.